BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 You can optionally add `notify` argument to make the objective display progress to players, optionally with the notification interval after a colon.

-The brewing will be accepted if the player was the last one to click the ingredient slot in the brewing stand and there were no matching potions there already.
+The brewing will be accepted if the player was the last one add something to the brewing stand and will only count newly brewed potions.

-Potion objective has `amount` and `left:` properties.
+This objective has these three properties: `amount` for what is already done, `left:` for what is still left and `total` for what was initially required.

 !!! example
     ```YAML